 - We believe that our employees are our most important asset.
-By creating open channels of communication, we can promote a positive work environment and maximize productivity. - An effective reporting system will augment our other efforts to foster a culture of integrity and ethical decision-making.
+By creating open channels of communication, we can promote a positive work environment and maximize productivity. - A whistleblower hotline is a best practice and will augment our other efforts to foster a culture of integrity and ethical decision-making.